Dak Prescott Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Season Stats

-- He's tacked on 91 rushing yards on 30 carries and one rushing touchdown, averaging 7.6 yards per game.
+- He has tacked on 91 rushing yards on 30 carries with one touchdown, averaging 7.6 yards per game.

-- The Cowboys have thrown the ball in 58.3% of their plays from scrimmage this year while running the ball 41.7% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Cowboys have run 58.3% passing plays and 41.7% rushing plays this season.
+They rank third in the NFL in scoring.

-- Prescott accounts for 51.3% of his team's red zone plays, with 58 of his 416 pass attempts coming from inside the opponent's 20-yard line.
+- Prescott has thrown 58 passes in the red zone this season, 51.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with Washington.